- October 3, 2016

 The Body VR: Journey Inside a Cell is an educational virtual reality experience that takes the user inside the human body.

-- The Body VR offers a visually stunning and immersive educational experience, making learning about biology engaging and fun.
+- The Body VR offers a visually stunning and immersive educational experience, effectively showcasing the inner workings of human cells and anatomy.

-- The interactive anatomy viewer allows users to explore different systems of the body, enhancing understanding of human anatomy.
+- The interactive anatomy viewer allows users to explore different systems of the body, enhancing understanding and making the learning process more hands-on.

-- The experience is quite short, lasting only about 10-12 minutes, leaving players wanting more content and depth.
+- The experience is quite short, lasting only about 11-15 minutes, leaving players wanting more content and depth in the educational material.

-- The narration can be unclear at times, and the lack of subtitles makes it difficult for some users to fully grasp the information presented.
+- The narration can be unclear at times, and the lack of subtitles may hinder understanding for some users, especially those with hearing difficulties.

 “Excellent graphics and flawless performance on my VR setup - a shining example of what VR experiences should be like.”